-Social proof is basically a set of tools that builds your credibility as a business.
+Social proof is a set of tools that builds your credibility as a business.
 It is a concept in which people are psychologically influenced to behave like others in a particular situation.
-What this means for your business, is that providing evidence of a similar demographic of client enjoying and benefiting from your product or service, can strongly influence a prospective client towards your business, rather than a competitor.
+What this means for your business, is that providing evidence of a similar demographic of clients enjoying and benefiting from your product or service can strongly influence a prospective client towards your business, rather than a competitor.

 What Social Proof Includes

-Social proof includes things like testimonials, case studies, evidence and the number of products already sold.
+Social proof includes things like testimonials, case studies, evidence, and the number of products already sold.
 For example: 20,345 delicious coffees served so far this year.
-Prospective clients see the large number of coffees here and think “if that many people are buying coffee, it must be good”, and are influenced to buy themselves.
+Prospective clients see a large number of coffees here and think “If that many people are buying coffee, it must be good”, and are influenced to buy themselves.
 The Grind coffee in London (https://grind.co.uk) is currently targeting me with messaging that they are serving thousands of coffees each day in London.
-I actually know this brand well (as I used to live beside the original shop), and I do love their coffee so it further enhances their credibility in my mind as a go-to place for amazing coffee.
+I know this brand well (as I used to live beside the original shop), and I do love their coffee so it further enhances their credibility in my mind as a go-to place for amazing coffee.

 Why Social Proof is Important